XPav/jtoanalysis/readme.md

 ### Astromech
 * Rebel Chopper with no other upgrades

-### Tactical Relay
-* Any tactical relay with no calculate in the squad

 ### Configuration & Title
 * Havoc with no Sensor or Astromech
+* Xg-1 with no cannon

+### Squad-related
+* Sabine with no bombs in the list
+* Any tactical relay with no calculate in the squad
-* Hound's Tooth with no Z-95
+* Battle Meditation with no generics
 * IG-2000 with no other Aggressors
 * Landos Falcon with no Escape Craft
-* Xg-1 with no cannon
+* Hound's Tooth with no Z-95